rkalaniNV/Automodel/docs/guides/checkpointing.md

     └── step_scheduler.pt
 ```

-If you want to define a new state to be checkpointed in the recipe, the easiest way is create a new attribute in the recipe class (defined using `self.` inside the recipe).
+If you want to define a new state to be checkpointed in the recipe, the easiest way is to create a new attribute in the recipe class (defined using `self.` inside the recipe).
 Just make sure that the new attribute uses both the `load_state_dict` and `state_dict` methods.

 Here is an example of what it might look like: